Defense Continues to Display Ability to Sack the Quarterback

 High School: Mertens had a stellar high school career at Sterling High School.
 As a senior, he earned All-State and All-Conference honors and was Sterling High's Defensive MVP.
 As a junior, he also earned both All-State and All-Conference honors, while being selected as his team's offensive and defensive MVP.
 As a sophomore, he earned honorable mention All-Conference accolades.
 His football coach was Mark Bauder.
 Mertens' athletic ability was also showcased on the basketball floor where lettered all four years of high school.
 He was an honorable mention All-Conference selection following both his junior and senior seasons.
 He was also named to the honor roll throughout high school.

 Personal: Born Oct.
-20, 1990 in Sterling.
-He is the son of Deb and Darrel and has an older sister, Lindsey.
+20, 1990 in Sterling, he is the son of Deb and Darrel Mertens and has an older sister, Lindsey.
 He is pursuing a degree in agricultural business at UW.